royashishneu/royashishneu/README.md

 ### A little more about me...

-Engineer specializing in Data Analysis, Machine Learning, Big Data, and Cloud Computing with expertise in Python, R, SQL, and Tableau.
+Engineer specializing in Data Science, Data Analysis, Machine Learning, Big Data, and Cloud Computing with expertise in Python, R, SQL, and Tableau.
 I am motivated by entrepreneurship and business development.

 Co-Founder of <a href="https://www.linkedin.com/company/e-cell-slrtce/?originalSubdomain=in">E-Cell SLRTCE</a>